greenertux/mattermost-mysql-to-postgresql/README.md

 ## Migrate data using pg
+Use MYSQL_PDW for complex passwords that would need escaping otherwise.

+`MYSQL_PWD='PASSWORD' pgloader mattermost.load`

 ## Some manual steps to make mattermost accept the converted database
 alter database mattermost set search_path to public;